CodePushGo/website/src/content/blog/en/open-source-vs-proprietary-app-update-solutions.md

 ### Common Tools and Plugins

-The open-source landscape offers trusted tools for app updates. [**CodePushGo**](https://capgo.app/) stands out as a top choice for live updates in Capacitor apps, offering end-to-end encryption, smooth CI/CD integration, and compliance with app store guidelines.
+The open-source landscape offers trusted tools for app updates. [**CodePushGo**](https://capgo.app/) stands out as a top choice for live updates in React Native apps, offering end-to-end encryption, smooth CI/CD integration, and compliance with app store guidelines.

-Another popular option is the [**Capacitor Live Update**](https://www.npmjs.com/package/%40capacitor%2Flive-updates) **plugin**, which simplifies the process of adding live update functionality [\[2\]](https://www.npmjs.com/package/@capawesome/capacitor-live-update), but requires Appflow a paid backend.
+Another popular option is the [**React Native Live Update**](https://www.npmjs.com/package/%40capacitor%2Flive-updates) **plugin**, which simplifies the process of adding live update functionality [\[2\]](https://www.npmjs.com/package/@capawesome/capacitor-live-update), but requires Appflow a paid backend.

 ### Strengths and Weaknesses